aws-powertools/powertools-lambda-python/docs/quickstart.md

     For more details on the SAM deployment mechanism, see [link](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).

 ## API Gateway router
-Say you were asked to create another method that responds with the name of the caller under the `/hello/<name>` URL path.
+Let's say we want to have another method that acts like an echo server.
+It takes user input (username) and output it to the caller.
+We would need to create an API with an URL path /hello/<name>, where the name string is the input from the user.
 One approach would be to create another lambda using the required method and set up the API gateway to call it.
 === "app_name.py"